Jewish visibility: Examples

-Jews of all denominations, including Reform Jews and Conservative Jews, as well as secular Jews who have no religion, can be visibly Jewish.
+Jews of all denominations may be visibly Jewish, including Reform, Conservative and Reconstructionist Jews, as well as secular Jews who have no religion.
 Orthodox Jews are often more visibly Jewish than non-Orthodox Jews because many Orthodox Jews publicly wear religious clothing.
 The term "visibly Jewish" is often used to refer to Orthodox Jews; however, not all Orthodox Jews are visibly Jewish, and many non-Orthodox Jews are.
 On average, American Orthodox Jews report feeling less safe due to antisemitism, compared to American non-Orthodox Jews.

 The UJA-Federation of New York has written that "Visibly Jewish individuals are attacked in Brooklyn with alarming frequency".

 In societies where circumcision is rare, such as many European countries, a Jewish man being circumcised may cause him to be visibly Jewish.
 Because male circumcision was rare in Germany, Nazi and Nazi collaborationist forces often performed genital inspections on men who were apprehended to ascertain whether a man was Jewish or not.

 Due to the systematic destruction of Polish-Jewish society during the Holocaust, many people of Jewish descent in Poland hid their heritage.
 During the 21st century, there has been an increase of Jewish visibility in Polish society, as many Polish people have rediscovered and embraced their previously hidden or unknown Jewish heritage.

 In 2021, the German-Jewish writer Levi Israel Ufferfilge published Nicht ohne meine Kippa! ("Not Without My Kippah!"), a book detailing his experience of antisemitism in Germany as a visibly Jewish man.

 In 2021, New York Governor Andrew Cuomo condemned a series of antisemitic attacks against "visibly Jewish New Yorkers".

 Writing for the Columbus Jewish News, Ben Cohen has argued that there is prejudice against visibly Orthodox Jews within Jewish communities, claiming that "raw prejudice among Jews against those who are visibly Jewish – that they are loud, rude, unwashed, contemptuous towards outsiders, and all the rest of that baggage – is our community's dirty secret".